DaiCV/LSCUT/README.md

   Set 03 / Snow / 5, 089 frames: [Link](https://drive.google.com/open?id=1n-UwjrO7J_3ZaS7UBPsbxjtMIqQYYByk)

 ### Acknowledge
-Thanks Beijing HuaHang Radio Measurement Institure for help.
+Thanks Beijing HuaHang Radio Measurement Institute for help.

 ### Citation
 If you use our dataset for your research, please consider citing our paper.